Water, Air, Energy, Materials, Conditions of Work and Commitment

 UpcycleLuxe is able to perform a fact-based evaluation that calculates the true cost of fashion and the sustainability strength of each brand and its products.
 By measuring your environmental footprint and comparing it to traditional industrial practices, we can show you the environmental savings you make when you purchase a product from our store.
 The evaluation consists of quantitative and qualitative questions, each of which is integrated into the 7 UN Sustainable Development Goals (SDGs) and categorised into our 6 strengths of sustainability, i.e. Water, Air, Energy, Materials, Conditions of Work and Commitment.

-At UpcycleLuxe, we dig deep into the sustainability standards and renewable energy practices a brand implements and follows to reduce their carbon footprints and improve air quality for all life on earth.
+At UpcycleLuxe, we take a deep look at the sustainability standards and renewable energy practices that the brand implements and follows to improve air quality for all life on earth.

-Water, the common denominator for all life on earth, and yet the fashion industry is responsible for polluting more than 93 billion cubic meters of it.
-Not only do they bite a large portion of our natural water resources, but they also deteriorate people’s health.
+Water, the common denominator for all life on earth, and yet the fashion industry is responsible for polluting more than 93 billion cubic meters.
+This phenomenon not only bites a large portion of our natural water resources but also deteriorates human health.

 It takes up to 200 tonnes of fresh water per tonne of dyed fabric.
 In most clothing-producing countries, after the dyeing phase, untreated toxic wastewater containing lead, mercury, and arsenic, among other things, is directly dumped into the surrounding freshwater resources.
 This is extremely harmful both to aquatic life and to people living around these freshwater resources.

 We support brands that choose to monitor and reuse their water as much as possible, opt for waterless non-toxic dyes and solutions, and are willing to opt for better alternatives to address these issues.